Job offers

 Contact person:

-Dr. Sandra Corderí Gándara: sandra.corderigandara@vito.be
+Dr. Sandra Corderí Gándara: sandra.corderigandara [at] vito.be (sandra[dot]corderigandara[at]vito[dot]be)

 PHYSICAL RECYCLING OF PLASTICS & COMPOSITES (DISSOLUTION , PURIFICATION)